dahlia/fedify/docs/manual/collections.md

 }
 /**
  * A hypothetical function that returns the posts that an actor has sent.
- * @param handle The actor's handle.
+ * @param userId The actor's identifier.
  * @returns The result set that contains the posts, the next cursor, and whether
  *          the current page is the last page.
  */
-function getPostsByUserHandle(
+function getPostsByUserId(
-  handle: string,
+  userId: string,
-  options: GetPostsByUserHandleOptions,
+  options: GetPostsByUserIdOptions,
 ): Post[] {
   return [];
 }
 /**
  * A hypothetical function that counts the number of posts that an actor has
  * sent.
- * @param handle The actor's handle.
+ * @param userId The actor's identifier.
  * @returns The number of posts that the actor has sent.
  */
-async function countPostsByUserHandle(handle: string): Promise<number> {
+async function countPostsByUserId(userId: string): Promise<number> {
   return 0;
 }
 // ---cut-before---